E85 is a new fuel released in South Australia on 26 August 2010 to be used in specifically designed vehicles.

 Ethanol has a lower energy content compared to conventional petroleum, therefore more fuel needs to be used to travel the same distance.
 When a comparison between conventional petrol and E85 fuel blend is made, there is about 26% less energy in the E85 petrol blend, but this will vary throughout the year as the mix changes from 70% ethanol to 85% ethanol blend.

-The octane rating of Caltex’s Bio E-Flex is 105 RON (Research Octane Number), but this will also vary depending on the season.
+The octane rating can vary depdending on seasonal demands but can be as high as 105 RON (Research Octane Number).
 This is compared with conventional unleaded petrol with a 91 RON.
 The benefit of a higher RON is that this will prevent engine knock but for most cars this additional octane will have little or no affect especially if your vehicle does not have the engine management technology to identify the higher octane and use it.

 What is the price difference between ULP and E85?